CurtiePi/triviagame/README.md

 **new_triva_game**

-    Creates a new trivia game with the specified number of rounds for the user identified in the request paramter.
+    Creates a new trivia game with the specified number of rounds for the user identified in the request parameter.
 The game is a TriviaGame object.

 params
 - rounds